Looking for the best things to do in Cordoba, Spain? With its romantic name and rich history, Córdoba is a must-visit destination in Andalusia.

 Most visitors to Spain make Córdoba a quick stop en route from Madrid to Seville or vice versa, or visit Córdoba on a day trip.

-While a day trip makes perfect sense if you are short on time, this magnificent city deserves at least two full days!
+While a day trip makes perfect sense if you are short on time, this magnificent city deserves at least two full days, more if you want to soak in the ambience and enjoy the great food and drink!

 Here are the best things to do in Córdoba, Spain: